 Actually, you can find this information even in the “reputable” media, if you look hard enough.

 Do you really think that the fraud ended when Obama took office?
-He adds: “An equally important fact ignored by the mainstream media is that the key judgments of that NIE have been revalidated by the intelligence community every year since” – that is, every year of the Obama administration.
+McGovern adds: “An equally important fact ignored by the mainstream media is that the key judgments of that NIE have been re-validated by the intelligence community every year since” – that is, including every year of the Obama administration.

 Think about that statement.
 A former president actually admitted his disappointment (or that of his generals) that his spies could find no justification for attacking another nation!
 Perhaps Obama will be that candid once he retires.
 The truth, of course, did not prevent Bush or Obama from continuing the sanctions.

 Professor Yakov Rabkin notes that the U.S. and Israel invented the Iranian threat, which became a staple in Western media.
 Do you remember Netanyahu brandishing crude drawings of the bomb at the United Nations in the winter?
 That was nothing new.
 His business is paranoia.
 He has been predicting this massive, immediate danger for at least eight years.
 As far back as March 2007,

 …the Israel Project, a Washington-based constituent of the Israel Lobby, distributed an “Iran Press Kit” to over 17,000 media professionals and 40,000 pro-Israel activists in the United States.
 It claimed that Iran is about to acquire nuclear weapons: “The Nuclear Clock is TICKING … and time is running out.”